yeasy/learning_pickleball/11_footwork_en.md

 ## Footwork Types

-Common footwork includes stride step, cross steps, jump step, and skip step.
+Common footwork includes stride step, cross steps, jump step, and split step.

 **Stride Steps** refers to the action of striding the legs out in the direction of motion.
 The stride is large and is generally used for the last step in running, which can help stabilize the body.